 Note 2: This Strategy includes ANCO and ATMS and assumes that utilisation will be increased to 75%.
-Project timing is the earlier of when the project is required for capacity and when it can realistically be delivered.
+Project timing is the earlier of when the project is required for capacity and when it can realistially be delivered.

-it.
-For this reason, and to highlight the investment requirements were the projects to not proceed, table 7-3 shows the effect on the scope under a utilisation rate of 65% as well as 75%.
+requirements were the projects to not proceed, table 7-3 shows the effect on the scope under a utilisation rate of 65% as well as 75%.
 This is shown for the most likely scenario outlined in this Strategy which gives the most realistic view of the potential investment requirement.